This article is part of the Why Couples Fight Series

-Researchers showed children videos of adults engaged in different styles of arguing.
+Dr. Harold conducted a three-year study of more than 300 families.
+In the study, researchers showed kids videos of adults engaged in different styles of arguing.
 The researchers then asked the kids about the kind of fights they saw their parents have at home.
-They found even argument that have nothing to do with your kids, but are destructive and unregulated threatens children’s emotional stability.
+Your argument may have nothing to do with your kids, but if you fight in destructive unregulated ways, it threatens their emotional stability.

 Multiple studies over the past several decades have told us that when children feel threatened emotionally, they will show showing predictable increases in depression, anxiety, hostility, and aggression.
-John Gottman’s research shows that regular exposure to parental arguments produced serious side-effects in children that may be hard to detect at first.
+John Gottman's research shows that regular exposure to parents fighting produced serious side-effects in children that may be hard to detect at first.

 Perhaps Gottman's most shocking finding is that even infants are keenly sensitive to the relative happiness of their parent's marriage.
 Gottman conducted a study of 50 couples who had 3-month-old infants.
 The research shows that when parents have a habit of fighting in front of the kids, children exposed to parental fighting showed a sharply lower capacity for concentration, joy and the ability to calm down as opposed to babies whose parents had thriving happy marriages.
 Gottman discovered that these babies had an accelerated heart rate.